frePPLe/frepple/doc/command-reference.rst

 This command erases the existing content of a database and restores the contents of a postgresql database dump file.

+The database dump file can either be created with the :ref:`backup` command, or with the PostgreSQL `pg_dump <https://www.postgresql.org/docs/current/app-pgdump.html>`_ command.
+When using pg_dump, you need to use the "custom format".

 .. tabs::

    .. tab:: Execution screen